 "Reasonable".
 However, be careful still; if you plan on using a single

 password for multiple things, I strongly suggest a better password.
+I would

 This runs completely in your browser and sends no information back to me.

 If you are paranoid, you can read the source code, unplug your machine from

 the internet, or just use a password that is similar to yours.
 Also, please